dcave14/Steam-Workshop-Hide-Subscribed/readme.md

-# Steam Workshop Hide Subscribed
+# Steam Workshop Filter Plus

 A Chrome extension that adds filtering capabilities to Steam Workshop pages, allowing you to hide subscribed items and filter by star rating to easily discover new high-quality content.